 (Republishing, or using this info in a commercial product/website, is prohibited without permission.
 All other uses are permitted.
 If in doubt, please ask.)

 This wait type is when a thread is waiting while helping a background lazy writer thread and the system is under memory pressure with a heavy read and write workload.
-When a thread uses a free buffer in the buffer pool, and the free list looks low, the thread will call a routine to help replenish the free list by writing dirty pages to disk.
+When a thread allocates memory, it comes from the buffer pool, and if the free list looks low, the thread will call a routine to help replenish the free list by writing dirty pages to disk or dropping clean pages from memory.
 If there are already a lot of outstanding writes, instead of issuing more writes, the thread instead waits and then loops.

 Questions/comments on this wait type?
 Click here to send Paul an email, especially if you have any information to add to this topic.